 Step 4.
 Next, connect the USB flash drive to your PC with at least 8 GB of free storage.

 Quick Note: If any valuable data is available in your flash drive, it will erase when creating bootable USB media.
-Please ensure, before proceeding with further steps, take a backup of your data.
+Please ensure that you take a backup of your data before proceeding with further steps.

 Step 6.
-Then, in the Open File Explorer window, select the Windows 11 ISO file and click the
+Then, in the File Explorer window, select the Windows 11 ISO file and click the Open button.

 Step 7.
-So, once the ISO file load in the Rufus utility, the rest of the options will be automatically selected.
+Once the ISO file loads in the Rufus utility, the rest of the options will be automatically selected.

 Step 11.
-Read the warning message pop-ups from Rufus and click the
+Read the warning message that pop-ups from Rufus and click the OK button.

-Creating a bootable USB drive will start, and it may take some time to complete.
-Read the message and click the
+Creating a bootable USB drive will start and may take some time to complete.
+Read the message and click the Close button.

 Then, you will notice that the “Ready” status message turns green.
 Now, the USB disk is ready.
 You can remove the USB drive from your PC and start installing Windows 11 on any PC that does not support RAM, TPM 2.0, Secure Boot, etc.